 Thomas Rowden was one of the very first Englishmen to settle in Australia.

 Born in 1758, Thomas grew up in the quiet Dorset village of Owermoigne , barely a few miles from the south coast of England.
 His occupation is recorded as cordwainer, a maker of fine shoes, but before long, and maybe because he lived not far from the sea, he signed up as a Royal Marine at Plymouth.

 At the culmination of the revolutionary war in the Americas in 1783, Britian needed to find somewhere new to transport her convicts.
 A few years later orders were issued in London to create a penal colony in New South Wales, Australia.
-In 1787 the first fleet of 11 ships sailed from England, arriving in Botany Bay in January 1788.
-Thomas was a Royal Marine serving on one of the 6 convict ships, 'Scarborough', which carried on board just over 200 convicts.
+In 1787 the first fleet of 11 ships sailed from England, arriving in Botany Bay on 19th January 1788.
+Thomas was a Royal Marine serving on 'Friendship', one of the 6 convict ships, which carried on board just over 100 convicts.

 Find Thomas and his family in sept 25 pedigree chart.

 "The First Fleet entering Port Jackson January 26, 1788"